Edgarhv/MechaCar_Statistical_Analysis/README.md

 *  Null hypothesis or alternative hypothesis
 ##### Its MechaCar selling price is correct based on the perform
 ##### There is a relation based on the performance of key factors.

+* Statistical Test
+##### We know that a Multiple linear regression can process more than two independent variables and it will be useful for our model.

+* What data is needed to run the statistical test?
+##### I would like to  perform statistical tests on data that have been collected in a statistically valid manner